 Proprio is a surgical technology startup building Paradigm, an AI-powered platform, for spine surgery.
-Picasso expands Paradigm’s surgeon-controlled registration workflow, enabling surgeons to tell the Paradigm system what is the vertebral surface for registering a vertebra by tracing bone using a handheld probe and foot pedal.
+Picasso expands Paradigm’s surgeon-controlled registration workflow, which creates a digital recreation of vertebrae for performing surgical tasks.
+Picasso enables surgeons to tell the Paradigm system what is the vertebral surface for registering a vertebra by tracing bone using a handheld probe and foot pedal.

 I and my design partner redesigned the vertebra registration workflow.
 I partnered closely with the engineering and usability teams to ship a smooth experience with hardware, software, and audio components.
 Since Picasso's debut, I lead design enhancements for two additional sustaining software releases.